 A Little Hiking in Vail

-Well my weekend in Vail turned out to be a little lackadaisical after I sprained my ankle on first hike Friday, but it was still enjoyable, and I will definitely be back to explore the area more.
+Well my weekend in Vail turned out to be a little lackadaisical after I sprained my ankle on my first hike Friday, but it was still enjoyable, and I will definitely be back to explore the area more.
 Maybe even later this year.

 Vail Racquet Club

 I rented the cutest one-bedroom condo through VRBO at the Vail Racquet Club.
-Situated in East Vail, the residential community, was very quiet area compared to Vail Village and really enjoyable.
+Situated in East Vail, the residential community, was a very quiet area compared to Vail Village and really enjoyable.
 Before I checked in, I took a hike to Upper Piney River Falls in the Eagles Nest Wilderness.

 Upper Piney River Falls

 A short six mile hike with little elevation gain seemed like a perfect trail to tackle on my way up to the mountains before checking out a bigger hike on Saturday.

 I exited near Vail and followed Red Sandstone Road, a 12 mile dirt road to its terminus at Piney River Ranch.
 Had I realized I was headed toward a mountain resort, I might have planned to stay a little longer for paddle boarding and lunch.

 Anyway, for most of the way, Red Sandstone Road was smooth sailing.
 Well graded, it almost resembled a county road.
 There were a few rocky sections, but a sedan could handle it.
 Experienced drivers could make the drive up the road in 30-45 minutes, but slow pokes will definitely take 45 minutes to an hour.

 The trailhead began at a lot outside of the ranch, though many at the ranch joined the trail near the lake.
 I hiked through an aspen grove, past the lake, along the meadow dotted with wildflowers and back into the aspens.
 This hike would be spectacular in the fall with the changing colors.